arendst/Tasmota/README.md

 There is **NO CONFLICT** with MQTT, Home Assistant, Web, etc. Tests show fast response of all features running at same time.

+This version is kept in sync with the Original Sonoff-Tasmota

 -----------------------------------------------------------------------------------------------------------------------------------

 ## Contributors to this Project ##